Who runs The Writing Retreat?

 Rosemerryn is available as a holiday let and B&B throughout the year.
 For details of how to book, visit Rosemerryn’s own website.
 The house and cottage play host to other retreats during the year, which are also on the website.

-Bosveal, Chatham and Court, and the little Bothy in the grounds, are available to let for holidays through National Trust Holidays.
+The properties that make up Bosloe – Bosveal, Chatham and Court – and the little Bothy in the grounds, are available to let for holidays through National Trust Holidays.

-If you have further questions about The Writing Retreat, please fill in the form below.
+If you questions that we haven’t answered here, please fill in the form below.